MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Your architectural decisions affect your solution's [composite SLA][composite-slas].
 In general, the more redundancy you build into your solution, the higher your SLA is likely to be.
 Many Azure services provide higher SLAs when you deploy services in a zone-redundant or multi-region configuration.
 Review the SLAs for each of the Azure services you use to ensure that you understand how to maximize the resiliency and SLA of the service.

+##### Data residency

+Some organizations place restrictions on the physical locations into which their data can be stored and processed.
+Sometimes these requirements are based on legal or regulatory standards, while in other situations organizations might decide to adopt a data residency policy themselves to avoid customer concerns.
+Strict data residency requirements might mean you need to use a single-region deployment, or use a selected subset of Azure regions.

+> [!NOTE]
+> Avoid making unfounded assumptions about your data residency requirements.
+If you have to comply with specific regulatory standards, verify what those standards actually specify.

 ##### User location

 If your users are geographically dispersed, it might make sense to deploy your workload across multiple regions.
 If your users are in one area, a single-region deployment can simplify your operational requirements and reduce your costs.

+> [!TIP]
+> Even if your users are in different geographical areas, you might not need a multi-region deployment.
+Consider whether you can achieve your requirements within a single region by using global traffic acceleration, such as that provided by [Azure Front Door](front-door-global-traffic-acceleration).

 ##### Budget